dalinicus/homeassistant-acinfinity/README.md

 Device is always set to the off speed .
 This mode has no unique controls.

 ### Auto Mode
-Device toggled based on temperature and/or humidity triggers
+Device toggled based on temperature and/or humidity triggers.
+This mode is split into two sub modes: Auto and Target.

+- `Auto Settings Mode`: Swap between `Auto` and `Target` setting mode types.  `Target` mode is not valid for some device types.

+#### Auto Setting Mode

 - `High Temp Enabled`: Enable or disable high temp trigger while in Auto mode
 - `High Temp Trigger`: If trigger is enabled, device will be turned on if temp exceeds configured value.
 - `Low Temp Enabled`: Enable or disable low temp trigger while in Auto mode